dbtmpl/Solving-Visual-Object-Ambiguities-when-Pointing/README.md

 ---

-Note: The code this work is based on was developed during my bachelor thesis in summer 2018.
+Note: The code this work is based on was developed during my bachelor thesis in 2018 at University of Hamburg.